Student survey

 • We will NOT share the section ‘about yourself’ (where you are asked about your personal characteristics) with course teams.

-• Aggregate (combined results with your peers) are presented in graph and table form, never individual responses (see the full report for examples of how the data is presented).
+• Aggregate (combined results with your peers) are presented in graph and table form, never individual responses.

 • All feedback is considered and reported on at a global level, but where there are fewer than five responses at a course level, these results will not be shared with course teams.